 First aid for an opiate overdose is intra-nasal Narcan.
 The generic name for Narcan is naloxone.
-If you have a friend or family member who abuses opiates, you need to have a Narcan kit on hand at all times.
+If you have a friend or family member who abuses opiates, you should have a Narcan kit on hand at all times.

 In many states (including Ohio), you can purchase Narcan at a pharmacy without a prescription.
 Here is a list of Ohio pharmacies that will sell you the drug.
-It previously came in a simple syringe loaded with the drug.
+It previously came in a simple syringe pre-loaded with the drug.
 Instead of a needle on the end of the syringe, it had a foam atomizer.
 You stick the foam atomizer up the patient’s nose and depress the syringe plunger.
 It’s both simple and easy.
 It does not require a medical degree to administer.